myinisjap/Mars-Monitor/README.md

 After that just run app.py.
 I would recommend using a virtual environment but that is up to you.

 The app will be served at "localhost:8000".

+If there are specific features you would like to see feel free to ask for them and if I get time/ it's possible I will add in the feature.